paulaCatalan/bynder_lottery-system/README.md

 `

 _Remember that you can only register a participant if the email has not been registered before_

+### Retrieve OPEN lotteries (that accept participation)

+It can be done via GET in this endpoint: http://localhost:8080/api/lotteries/open

 ## Other resources related to this development